-The LIFECYCLE BUILDING CENTER (LBC) project is a collaborative effort between many Atlanta area stakeholders.
-The idea is to reduce solid waste disposal, promote resource efficiency, stimulate economic development, and empower every citizen to improve their own built environment.
+The LIFECYCLE BUILDING CENTER (LBC) is a collaborative effort between many Atlanta area stakeholders.
+The idea is to reduce construction solid waste disposal, promote resource efficiency, stimulate economic development, and empower every citizen to improve their own built environment.

 The heart of the LBC concept is our large-scale used building materials retail facility that sells or otherwise directs material to the general public in lieu of disposal.
 The sales revenue, foot traffic, and operational behavior of the facility are leveraged to enact the LBC mission and creatively serve the community at large.

-ANNOUNCING LBC'S ONLINE MATERIAL DATABASE WEB DEMO
+CHECK OUT LBC'S ONLINE MATERIAL DATABASE WEB DEMO

 Click HERE to check out our new demonstration website for the LBC's online material database!
 (Inventory.LifecycleBuildingCenter.org) This website features a limited inventory selection, but does allow users to submit material requests and review inventory details.
 The LBC owes a big THANK YOU to the City of Atlanta Office of Sustainability for funding this first phase of the project; LBC is gathering funds for future phases and would greatly appreciate your support.
 Please contact Shannon Goodman at email@example.com to learn more about sponsorship and available benefits.